A day in the life of Master Barneby

 Volunteering at Brockhampton is no conventional experience.
 Our team of hard working volunteers provide visitors with personal encounters with the people of Brockhampton.

-Volunteer Martin has been learning all about the Georgian gentleman Bartholomew Barneby who inherited the estate from his uncle in the eighteenth century.
+Volunteers have been learning all about the Georgian gentleman Bartholomew Barneby who inherited the estate from his uncle in the eighteenth century.
 He was only thirteen when his uncle passed the estate on to him and at first his vast wealth was administered by his mother until he came of age.

 After he reached his majority, at twenty one, he took up his full inheritance changing his surname from Lutley to Barneby.
 Bartholomew was one of the visionary owners of Brockhampton who was responsible for modernising and revolutionising many aspects of estate life.
 He was also the last of the owning family to live in the ancient timber framed manor house which had been built centuries before.